brettkromkamp/topic-db/TUTORIAL.rst

     peter = Topic(identifier='peter', base_name='Peter')
     mary = Topic(identifier='mary', base_name='Mary')

-That's it.
-The accompanying topic objects have been created.
 The next step would be to create the associations to establish the different kinds of relationships between the topics and the roles each topic plays in the accompanying relationship.

 Associations, in many respects, are what make topic maps such a versatile and expressive tool to model information and it makes sense to take a closer look at associations before we continue.